Maasai people: Genital cutting

 Traditionally, the Maasai conduct elaborate rite of passage rituals which include surgical genital mutilation to initiate children into adulthood.
 The Maa word for circumcision, "emorata," is applied to this ritual for both males and females.
 This ritual is typically performed by the elders, who use a sharpened knife and makeshift cattle hide bandages for the procedure.

 The male ceremony refers to the excision of the prepuce (foreskin).
 In the male ceremony, the boy is expected to endure the operation in silence.
-Expressions of pain bring dishonour upon him, albeit only temporarily.
+Expressions of pain bring dishonor upon him, albeit only temporarily.
 Importantly, any exclamations or unexpected movements on the part of the boy can cause the elder to make a mistake in the delicate and tedious process, which can result in severe lifelong scarring, dysfunction, and pain.